veselosky/django-commoncontent/README.md

 ## Images and Media

-GenericSite takes advantage of easy_thumbnails to manage images.
+GenericSite takes advantage of Django Imagekit to manage images.
 Models are provided for storing file metadata including copyright information.

 GenericSite uses presets to produce images in specific sizes as recommended by